guptaprafull1986/TechPro/README.md

-# This repository contains set of questions to prepare data structure.
+# This repository contains question set to prepare data structure.